Start with the buyer signal and the source proof

 The same checklist should lead to different call plans by vertical and by buyer story.
 Signup backlog follow up, lead response capacity, SaaS demo follow up, insurance quote follow up, staffing candidate follow up, staffing client job-order follow up, event follow up, franchise local follow up, agency prospect follow up, home-services estimate follow up, mortgage lead response, real estate lead response, open-house and seller valuation follow up, and property management follow up all need different stop lines and handoffs.

-Use this guide as the shared operating model, then pick the vertical page that matches the actual reason to call.
+Use this guide as the shared operating model, then pick the vertical page that matches the actual source proof and reason to call.

 • Signup backlog from demo requests, trials, quote forms, events, estimates, consultations, renewals, no-shows, and reactivation lists